kevinbuhmann/ng-static-site-generator/README.md

 - [x] Watch build mode to automatically rebuild the site after changes.
 - [x] Generate blog pages from source files written in markdown.
 - [ ] AOT build support for the client app to reduce bundle size.
-- [ ] Server for testing the website when developing and writing blog entries.
+- [ ] Server for testing the website when developing and writing blog entries. (`firebase serve` is a good alternative.)

 ## Installation